What is this medicine?

 kidney or liver disease

-an unusual or allergic reaction to doxepin, sulfites, tartrazine dye, other medicines, foods, dyes, or preservatives
+an unusual or allergic reaction to venlafaxine, other medicines, foods, dyes, or preservatives

 pregnant or trying to get pregnant

-Take this medicine by mouth with a glass of water.
-Take your doses at regular intervals.
+Take this medicine by mouth with a full glass of water.
+Do not cut, crush or chew this medicine.
+Take it with food.
+Try to take your medicine at about the same time each day.
 Do not take your medicine more often than directed.
-Do not stop taking except on the advice of your doctor or health care professional.
+Do not stop taking except on your doctor’s advice.

 Overdosage: If you think you have taken too much of this medicine contact a poison control center or emergency room at once.